 What Is Linear Lighting?

-Linear lighting typically uses LED strip systems housed within aluminium profiles to produce a consistent, diffused line of light.
-These systems can be recessed into ceilings, walls, steps, cabinetry, or exterior detailing, allowing illumination to follow architectural geometry rather than compete with it.
+These systems can be recessed, surface-mounted, or suspended within ceilings, walls, steps, cabinetry, or exterior detailing, allowing illumination to follow architectural geometry rather than compete with it.

 The result is continuity.
 Instead of multiple visible fittings, the eye reads a single controlled gesture of light.